Consistent Approval-Based Multi-Winner Rules: Extensions

 \subsection{Lower Quota}

 D'Hondt proportionality determines for every party-list profile an apportionment of candidates to parties.
-One may wonder if using a weaker definition of proportionality could lead to other interesting ABC counting rules that are---at least to some degree---proportional.
-A natural candidate for a weak notion of proportionality is the lower quota axiom.
-Intuitively, it states that a party that receives an $\alpha$ proportion of votes should receive at least $\lfloor\alpha\cdot k\rfloor$ of the $k$ available seats.
-The D'Hondt method satisfies the lower quota axiom~\cite{BaYo82a} and, by that, also PAV does.
+One may wonder if this definition of proportionality can be further weakened and still allow a characterization of PAV.
+For example, the D'Hondt method is the only divisor method satisfying the lower quota axiom~\citep{BaYo82a}: intuitively, it states that a party that receives an $\alpha$ proportion of votes should receive at least $\lfloor\alpha\cdot k\rfloor$ of the $k$ available seats.
+In the following we will show that this weaker axiom is not sufficient, but it characterizes ABC counting rules that are at least similar to PAV.
+Let us first define lower quota for ABC ranking rules: